liamtoney/planet_thumbs/README.md

 # planet_thumbs

-A tool for downloading Planet Labs imagery thumbnails, like the one below, for Alaskan volcanoes.
+A tool for downloading Planet Labs imagery thumbnails, like the one below, for Alaska volcanoes.
 (Also provides a shell script for downloading full-resolution images.)

 ![](example_thumbnail.jpg)